 - Volunteer to serve on academic misconduct hearing panels.
 To be added to this volunteer list, please contact Associate Director Breea Clark at firstname.lastname@example.org.
 All panel members receive a thirty-minute training session before serving on a panel.

-- If you are in Faculty Senate, consider service on the academic integrity oversight committee that advises the Office of Academic Integrity Programs.
+- Consider service on the academic integrity oversight committee that advises the Office of Academic Integrity Programs.

 - When Integrity Council announces events or its membership drive, encourage your students to attend or apply!
 Yearly events include “Integrity Bowl” presentations in freshman residence halls each fall and Integrity Week events each spring.
 Integrity Week usually focuses on profession- or discipline-specific ethics and illustrates the connection between integrity before graduation and after.